goldstein18/centpos/DEPLOYMENT.md

-# Deploying CENTAdmin Dashboard to Vercel
+# Deploying CENTPOS Dashboard to Vercel

-This guide will walk you through deploying your CENTAdmin dashboard to Vercel step by step.
+This guide will walk you through deploying your CENTPOS dashboard to Vercel step by step.

 ## Prerequisites